Search for Dark Matter Induced Airglow in Planetary Atmospheres

 We set a limit on DM-induced airglow when the DM-power of Eq.~\eqref{eq:dmpower} exceeds the power derived from Voyager and New Horizons data on the H$_2$ Lyman and Werner bands of Tab.~\ref{tab:H2_Lyman_planets}.
 In comparing with Tab.~\ref{tab:H2_Lyman_planets}, our assumption is that the relationship between emission brightness and power input is the same for both DM annihilation and astrophysical electron precipitation.
 For DM annihilation into electrons, this is accurate.
 For DM annihilation into final states that are not electrons (other than neutrinos), the DM limit is only reduced by a factor of a few, as other final states produce energetic electrons through $e.g.$ bremsstrahlung or decay~\cite{Cirelli:2010xx}.\\

 \textbf{\textit{New Dark Matter Sensitivities--}} Figure~\ref{fig:H2_LW} shows our new constraints on the DM mass as a function of spin-dependent scattering cross section for the gas and ice giants, using Voyager and New Horizons UV night airglow data.
-These constraints are presented for pure proton couplings, with additional cases (pure neutron couplings and spin-independent scattering) detailed in the Supplemental Material.
+These constraints are presented for pure proton couplings, with additional cases detailed in the Supplemental Material.
 The limits exhibit enhancements when the DM mass aligns with the mass of planetary atoms -- around hydrogen for Jupiter and Saturn, and near hydrogen and nitrogen for Uranus and Neptune.

 Our results from the four giant planets are highly complementary.
 In particular, because the radii and interior profiles (density and temperature) of these objects differ, their results apply to different particle model classes.
 For example, each planet is optimized for different dark-visible sector mediator masses and kinematic boosts, as the DM annihilation products may be deposited at different radii within the objects.
 In addition, their differing density and temperature profiles lead to different internal distributions of DM, such that complementary DM masses and cross sections can be probed in the case of heavy mediator models.
-We discuss in detail the interplay of model classes probed by our new search in a companion paper~\cite{BlancoLeaneMooreTong}; in Fig.~\ref{fig:H2_LW} we have focused on the scenario where all DM annihilation products are deposited in the given planet's atmosphere.
+We discuss in detail the interplay of model classes probed by our new search in a companion paper~\cite{Blanco:2025wpo}; in Fig.~\ref{fig:H2_LW} we have focused on the scenario where all DM annihilation products are deposited in the given planet's atmosphere.